 Sometimes fails to eliminate hair clogs.
 May require multiple applications to achieve desired results.

 Dissolves grease, hair, sludge, and much more.
-Drain cleaner is odorless, non-flammable, and biodegradable.
+This drain cleaner is odorless, non-flammable, and biodegradable.
 Features a high-density formula that ensures the drain cleaner is heavier than water and clings to a blockage to eliminate it.
-Intended for use with any household drain.
+It is intended for use with any household drain.

 Works slowly in comparison to similar drain cleaners.

 Non-splash formula ensures the cleaner can remove fats, grease, lint, and other debris.
-Commercial-strength cleaner, is biodegradable and offers a safe alternative to acid-based products.
+This commercial-strength cleaner is biodegradable and offers a safe alternative to acid-based products.
 Delivers terrific results on clogs in bathroom and kitchen sinks.
 Sold with a 100% performance guarantee.